Salesforce calls it a deal; it's a three-year IDIQ that won't fit a pipeline stage

 Exactly what you get

 A CRM built around pursuits and vehicles instead of leads and deals: multi-year capture tracking, task orders that roll up to a parent IDIQ, milestone-gated bioscience partnerships, and a forecast leadership trusts because it separates funded money from hope.
-It feeds your business intelligence dashboards, links to your project management software when a task order is funded, and shares contact data with your helpdesk software so support sees the same account history.
+It feeds your business intelligence (BI) dashboards, links to your project management software when a task order is funded, and shares contact data with your helpdesk software so support sees the same account history.

 How to choose a developer in Tucson